Shiyu-Jin/Shiyu-Jin.github.io/_pages/about.md

 Here is my [Curriculum Vitae](/files/CV_Changhao.pdf){:target="_blank"}.

+I am a marathon finisher and like running in my spare time.
+My dream is to finish all six marathon majors around the world.
 ## Recent Updates

 - June 2019: Paper: Robust Deformation Model Approximation for Robotic Cable Manipulation accepted by IEEE IROS2019!